MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 Chicago, IL 60606

-In addition, in a manner consistent with the Privacy Shield Principles, MBHB shall make readily available an independent recourse mechanism through the JAMS Privacy Shield Program (https://www.jamsadr.com/eu-us-privacy-shield).
+In addition, in a manner consistent with the Data Privacy Framework Principles, MBHB shall make readily available an independent recourse mechanism through the JAMS Data Privacy Framework Program (https://www.jamsadr.com/eu-us-data-privacy-framework.
 Under certain conditions, as detailed in the Privacy Framework, individuals may be able to invoke binding arbitration with respect to disputes.

-MBHB may amend this Policy, i.e., the U.S.-EU Privacy Shield, from time to time.
+MBHB may amend this Policy, i.e., under the U.S.-EU Privacy Data Privacy Framework Principles and Swiss-U.S. Data Privacy Framework Principles, from time to time.
 Any amendments will be disclosed by posting the amended Policy on this website and will become effective as of the revision date set forth in the amended Policy.